Genre: Galactic Fantasy

 Status: Work-in-progress (in redevelopment)

-All Our Sins is a project that first manifested when I was a teenager (around age fourteen, if I recall correctly).
+All Our Sins is a project that first manifested when I was ten, apparently.
+(I recently uncovered a set of very yellowed handwritten papers from 1998 that contain a scribbled note referring to 1991 as the first concept date!)
 It’s undergone a number of iterations over the years as I grew as a person and became more well-read.
 Originally it featured human beings, ninjas, and genetic experimentation.
 The drafts back then read like anime!
-It quickly started to evolve to exclude humans completely and has since taken on a life of its own.
+(Very bad anime.)
+It quickly evolved to exclude humans completely and has since taken on a life of its own.

-It’s had several names: Spear of Destiny, Madora Myst, Heart of the Empire, and a couple of others I can’t recall now.
+It’s had several names: Steps to Vengeance, Spear of Destiny, Madora Myst, Saving Madora, Heart of the Empire.
 The current title, All Our Sins (AOS), comes from the VNV Nation song of the same name which (with a few minor lyrical changes) struck me as being a great embodiment of where the project was going.

-The premise is this: the årdrakin, a humanoid species descended from dragons, have a prophecy that recounts nine signs of the apocalypse.
+The premise is this: the årdrakin, a bipedal species of monotremes descended from animals we would consider dragons, have a prophecy that recounts nine signs of the apocalypse.
 The prophecy says that once all the signs have occurred, the årdrakin race will end.
-Descriptions of the signs are cryptic and the prophecy is thousands of years old but, because the Avatar, the literal embodiment of the Mother Goddess, is able to wield power that no science can explain, belief in the prophecy is strong.
+Descriptions of the signs are cryptic and the prophecy is thousands of years old but because the Avatar, the literal embodiment of the Mother Goddess, is able to wield power that no science can explain, belief in the prophecy is strong.
 When the people finally realize the signs have started to occur, the fight is on to try to avoid their doom.

-Originally, AOS was going to be just one book that concerned itself with Zai’al, Vÿškåríel, Rakaal, Dezÿrí, and Gannik, and then potentially a sequel that would have concerned itself with the aftermath on the skarastaja homeworld.
+Originally, AOS was going to be just one book that concerned itself with Zai’al, Vÿškåríel, Rakaal, Dezÿrí, and Gannik, and then potentially a sequel about the aftermath on the skarastaja homeworld.
 But because I suffer from a writing affliction called plot expansion, it’s now grown: a short (ish) prequel called The First Sin which explores what happens when the skarastaja are uplifted, then a second book, Sin Beyond Redemption, also technically a prequel, that explores what happens when Shazarel, the empress with delusions of grandeur, decides to revisit the skarastaja and ends up inciting civil war in the Empire.
-The third one, called The Final Sins, will be what the original book was supposed to be.
+The third one, called Apocalypse, will be what the original book was supposed to be.
 And then there’s that potential sequel…

 It’s a lot of work to redevelop one book into three (or four)!
 For so many years I struggled to keep notes about this universe organized, which undoubtedly contributed to why it’s taken me so long to get anywhere, among other reasons.
 I now use a program called Campfire to keep my story bible in order and keep things moving forward.
 A by-product of the plot expansion means I’m starting to accrue a lot of information akin to the extensive Appendices that Tolkien had for his works.
 That’s mind-blowing and exciting.